andya17/geog323-wildlife-corridor/readme.md

 Write a brief abstract about your research project.
-If the project is a reproduction or replication study, include the full citation with a statement This study is a *reproduction/replication* of:
+If the project is a reproduction or replication study, include the full citation with a statement This study is a *reanalysis* of:

-> citation to prior study
+> Makuyuni Wildlife Corridor: Analysis of the Effects of Socioecological Interactions and Changing Land Use on Movement Patterns of Large Mammal Species

 A graphical abstract of the study could also be included as an image here.

 ## Study Metadata

-- `Key words`: Comma-separated list of keywords (tags) for searchability.
-Geographers often use one or two keywords each for: theory, geographic context, and methods.
-- `Subject`: select from the [BePress Taxonomy](http://digitalcommons.bepress.com/cgi/viewcontent.cgi?article=1008&context=reference)
+- `Key words`: multifactor analysis, least cost pathway, wildlife corridor, movement cost, line transect sampling, Makuyuni, Tarangire National Park, Essmingor National Forest Reserve, Tanzania

+- `Subject`: Social and Behavioral Sciences: Geography: Nature and Society Relations
-- `Date created`: date when project was started
+- `Date created`: 2023-11-30
-- `Date modified`: date of most recent revision
+- `Date modified`: 2023-11-30
-- `Spatial Coverage`: Specify the geographic extent of your study.
-This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
-- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Coverage`: Makuyuni Wildlife Corridor, Tanzania
+- `Spatial Resolution`: 10 meter resolution
-- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
+- `Spatial Reference System`: EPSG 32736
-- `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
-- `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
-- `Funding Name`: name of funding for the project
-- `Funding Title`: title of project grant
-- `Award info URI`: web address for award information
-- `Award number`: award number

-## Related to

-- `OSF Project`:
-- `Pre-analysis Registration`:
-- `Post-analysis Report Registration`:
-- `Preprint`:
-- `Conference Presentation`:
-- `Publication`:
-- `Prior Study`:
-- `...`:
+- `Temporal Coverage`: 2023
+- `Temporal Resolution`: Not applicable

 ## Metadata for access